alibaba/jsni/README.md

 It is acronym for JavaScript Native Interface.

 ## Usage
+### Required
+It is required that the node version is v7.0.0 or higher.

 First, prepare your addon written by jsni.
 Here are [examples](https://github.com/alibaba/jsni/tree/example).

 Second, install jsni using npm: